ngiangre/pediatric_pharmacovigilance/README.md

 Further processing details can be found in the *Real Data* script.

-A synthetic dataset was constructed (see *Synthetic Data* script), where the formatting is exactly the same, but the only difference is that the distribution of ages for 8/1000 sampled ADRs were redistributed to simulate the disproportionality in age categories we want and don't want to detect.
+A synthetic dataset was constructed (see *Synthetic Data* script), where the formatting is exactly the same, but the only difference is that the distribution of ages for 4/1000 sampled ADRs were redistributed to simulate the disproportionality in age categories we want and don't want to detect.

 ### <u>Adverse drug reaction detection methods</u>

 This is the main analysis where pharmacovigilance is performed.
-These scripts are meant to be used on a cluster (for processing the real data; the synthetic data can be run locally).
+These scripts are meant to be used on a cluster (for processing the real data; the synthetic data can be run locally in a small amount of time).
 I ran each PhV script on our cluster using 25 cores, and each PhV script took about 3 hours to complete.
 The other scripts either took very little time or, in the case of prepare\_aeolus\_ATC.R, took about 20-30 minutes (this script could be optimized with using *data.table* but I didn't get around to doing that).

 The three types of ADRs, as outlined in the poster, are computed in the respective scripts in *Real Data ADR detection*.